Dan0sz/host-analytics-locally/readme.txt

 Yes, it is!
 Since version 1.80 CAOS is completely compatible with WooCommerce.
 If you're a WooCommerce-user, I suggest integrating Google Analytics for Wordpress by Monster Insights with WooCommerce to take advantage of the advanced e-Commerce tracking capabilities of Google Analytics.
 Just enable the option 'Enable compatibility with Monster Insights?' within the 'Optimize Analytics'-screen and CAOS will automagically replace the default external source of analytics.js to your locally hosted file.

-= WordFence is detecting file changes in local-ga.js =
+= WordFence is detecting file changes in local-ga.js.
+What's going on? =

 This is perfectly normal, since this is the file that is updated by the built-in cronjob.
-Since version 1.90 I've renamed local-ga.js to analytics.js and moved it to a new folder (caos_cache) within WordPress' uploads-directory.
+Since version 1.90 I've renamed local-ga.js to analytics.js and moved it to a new folder (caos_cache) within WordPress' uploads-directory to prevent notices by WordPress security plugins.
+I recommend updating to the latest version.

 = Is CAOS compatible with WooCommerce Google Analytics Integration? =